 A simple software that focuses primarily on blocking inappropriate websites and ads.
 It has a “timeout” feature that can be activated if K9 had to block too many sites in a set period of time.

 Looking to protect your children while they’re on your tablet or phone?
 Zoodles Kids Mode is an app that limits your children’s surfing to a curated assortment of games, educational content, and videos.
 It’s a good option for those times when you can’t monitor your kids as carefully as you would like.

 A comprehensive, cross-device software for those who want to receive more detailed reports about what their kids are doing.
 Qustodio allows you to set up separate accounts, making it a good choice for those with multiple children with different safety needs.

 If your children act out when you ask them to turn off the computer and they seem withdrawn from other activities, the computer may be a problem.
 Know the signs of addiction, and look out for things like:

 - Secretive behavior

 - Poor academic performance

-Don’t forget, it’s good to log off as a family every now and again.
+Don’t forget, it’s good to log off the web as a family every now and again.
 Teach your kids the value of the great outdoors and real-life human contact – they might even update their status about it later!

 What do you do to protect your young ones online?
 Do you have any tips for other parents?
 We’d love to hear them!